strimzi/strimzi.github.io/index.md

 * [0.3.1](https://github.com/strimzi/strimzi/releases/tag/0.3.1)

-Older releases can found in the [Downloads](/downloads) page
+Older releases can be found in the [Downloads](/downloads) page

 # Documentation

 * [Master](/docs/master/)
 * [0.3.1](/docs/0.3.1/)

-Documentation for older releases can found in the [Documentation](/documentation) page
+Documentation for older releases can be found in the [Documentation](/documentation) page

 # Getting help